 I have blogged about this before but it is worth revisiting because it is so shocking.

-First of all please note, that if you have CFS or M.E., then your symptoms are also shared by B12 deficient patients.
+First of all please note, that if you have a diagnosis of CFS or ME, then your symptoms may also be shared by B12 deficient patients.
 B12 deficiency symptoms can be reversed with B12 injections.

 Secondly, the reason you may never have been tested for B12 deficiency may be because your doctor does not understand that macrocytosis/macrocytic anaemia (large red blood cells) is NOT ALWAYS PRESENT in B12 deficiency.
 In fact it can be very late stage when damage has already been done.
 This obsession with marcrocytosis is the focus of these harmful instructions to doctors.

-NICE’s role is to improve outcomes for people using the NHS and other public health and social care services.
+The role of NICE ‘is to improve outcomes for people using the NHS and other public health and social care services.
 We do this by: